onliseguros/docs/content/docs/customers/affinity.md

 Parameter | Description |
 --------- | ----------- | -----------
-product_id | The ID of the product selected for your partner | Required
+product_id | The ID of the product selected for your partnership | Required

 ```json
 {